-2 JUNE 2014
+27 JUNE 2014

-1. Based upon the paper entitled Proposal for a meeting programme and related implementation machinery, 2014-2019 (Document # APLC/CONF/2014/PM.2/WP.2) and the discussion on this document at the Conference's Second Preparatory Meeting, the Conference agreed to establish the following mechanisms, thereby replacing the five Standing Committees established by decisions taken an previous Meetings of the States Parties and Review Conferences:
+- 1. Based upon the paper entitled Proposal for a meeting programme and related implementation machinery, 2014-2019 (Document # APLC/CONF/2014/PM.2/WP.2) and the discussion on this document at the Conference's Second Preparatory Meeting, the Conference agreed to establish the following mechanisms, thereby replacing the five Standing Committees established by decisions taken at previous Meetings of the States Parties and Review Conferences: - a.

-- a.
 The Committee on Article 5 Implementation - b.
 The Committee on Cooperative Compliance - c.
 The Committee on Victim Assistance - d.
-The Committee on Enhancing Cooperation and Assistance

-2. The Conference agreed to the purpose, membership and mandates of the above mentioned mechanisms, as contained in Annex [INSERT NUMBER] to the Final Report.

-3. In taking decisions on machinery support implementation in the period following the Third Review Conference, the Conference emphasised the importance of these decisions in improving the management of the work of the Convention in a highly cooperative manner, that these mechanisms do not have decision making authority, which clearly rests with all States Parties at Meetings of the States Parties and Review Conferences, and that those selected to the positions of responsibility will be accountable to the States Parties including by keeping the States Parties apprised of their activities.
-There will be no additional cost to the States Parties for the functioning of these mechanisms.

-4. The Conference agreed to elect office-holders as follows:
+The Committee on Enhancing Cooperation and Assistance - 2.
+The Conference agreed to the purpose, membership and mandates of the above mentioned mechanisms, as contained in Part V of the Final Report. - 3.
+In taking decisions on machinery to support implementation in the period following the Third Review Conference, the Conference emphasised the importance of these decisions in improving the management of the work of the Convention in a highly cooperative manner, and that those selected to the positions of responsibility will be accountable to the States Parties including by keeping the States Parties apprised of their activities.
+There will be no additional mandatory cost to the States Parties for the functioning of these mechanisms. - 4.
+The Conference recalled that the Committees that they established do not have decision making authority, which rests solely with the States Parties at formal Meetings of the States Parties and Review Conferences. - 5.
+The Conference welcomed the interest expressed by the following States Parties to serve as members of Committees: Algeria, Austria, Canada, Chile, Colombia, Costa Rica, Ecuador, Indonesia, Ireland, Mexico, the Netherlands, Poland, Switzerland, Thailand and Zambia.
+Taking into account this interest as well as the need for a complete set of 16 Committee members and the need for Committee membership to be balanced, the Conference mandated the President to consult with delegations and ultimately fill all Committee positions by 15 September 2014. - 6.
+The Conference agreed that Presidency of His Excellency, Henrique Banze of Mozambique will continue until 31 December 2014.
+The Conference further agreed to designate His Excellency Ambassador Bertrand de Crombrugghe of Belgium, President of the Fourteenth Meeting of the States Parties, with his term to start on 1 January 2015, and to end at the conclusion of that Meeting.
+Subsequent Presidents will be elected at each Meeting of the States Parties for one-year terms running from the conclusion of the Meeting at which they are elected until the conclusion of the Meeting over which they preside. - 7.
+The Conference agreed that, beginning in 2015, a Meeting of the States Parties will be convened each year at the end of November or beginning of December until the end of 2018, and that the Fourth Review Conference will be held at the end of 2019.

-- a. [---] and [---] to serve as members of the Committee on Article 5 Implementation until the end of the Fourteenth Meeting of the States Parties, and [---] and [---] to serve as members of the Committee until the end of the Fifteenth Meeting of the States Parties. - b. [---] and [---] to serve as members of the Committee on Cooperative Compliance until the end of the Fourteenth Meeting of the States Parties, and [---] and [---] to serve as members of the Committee until the end of the Fifteenth Meeting of the States Parties. - c. [---] and [---] to serve as a member of the Committee on Victim Assistance until the end of the Fourteenth Meeting of the States Parties, and Ecuador and [---] to serve as a member of the Committee until the end of the Fifteenth Meeting of the States Parties.
-The Conference further agreed to elect Ecuador as Chair of the Committee on Victim Assistance. - d. [---] and [---] to serve as members of the Committee on the Enhancement of Cooperation and Assistance until the end of the Fourteenth Meeting of the States Parties, and [---] and [---] to serve as members of the Committee until the end of the Fifteenth Meeting of the States Parties.

-[5 The Conference agreed that Presidency of His Excellency, Enrique Banze of Mozambique will continue until 31 December 2014.
-The Conference further agreed to designate His Excellency Ambassador Bertrand de Crombrugghe of Belgium, President of the Fourteenth Meeting of the States Parties, with his term to start on 1 January 2015, and end on 31 December 2015.

-Subsequent Presidents will be elected at each Meeting of the States Parties for terms running from 1 January to 31 December.]

-6. The Conference agreed that, beginning in 2015, a Meeting of the States Parties will be convened each year at the end of November or beginning of December until the end of 2018, and that the Fourth Review Conference will be held at the end of 2019.
 The Conference agreed to hold the Fourteenth Meeting of the States Parties in Geneva during the week of November 30 to 4 December 2015.
-The Conference further noted with appreciation the offer made by ---- to host and preside over the Fifteenth Meeting of the States Parties.
+The Conference further noted with appreciation the offer made by Chile to host and preside over the Fifteenth Meeting of the States Parties.